vrabbi/lab-carvel-bundles/workshop/content/exercises/18-private-network.md

 command: imgpkg pull -b {{registry_host}}/educates-private:21.05.10.1 -o educates-private
 ```

+The name of the directory this time is ``educates-private``.
+The ``-private``
+suffix is to highlight that this bundle is for use in the private network of
+the disconnected environment.

 This version is the same as before with the exception of one file, which is
 the images lock file.